Kelly Windsor: 2011

-On 18 February 2011, Jimmy meets Kelly in Peterborough after she contacts him and asks him for money.
+Four years later, Jimmy meets Kelly in Peterborough after she contacts him and asks him for money.
 She also suggests they reconcile but Jimmy's anger and resentment at Kelly's abortion boil over into an argument.
 As Jimmy is about to leave Kelly jumps into the cab of his van and refuses to leave.
 Jimmy tries to eject her and fearing Jimmy was going to attack her, Kelly lashes out, grabbing a torch from the dashboard and hitting him over the head, knocking him unconscious.
 Thinking that she has killed him, Kelly panics and flees the scene.

 Kelly arrives in the village on 16 March to apologize to Jimmy for attacking him.
 When she realises that he has amnesia and does not remember who she is or what happened to him, Kelly takes advantage of Jimmy's memory loss by telling him that she was once the love of his life.
 Jimmy is intrigued and later telephones Kelly and arranges to meet her, believing that she is the key to getting his memory back.
 Jimmy's brother Carl (Tom Lister) finds out and goes to the café where she is supposed to be meeting Jimmy.
 Carl warns Kelly to stay away from Jimmy but she refuses and tells Carl that she would only leave if Jimmy told her too.
 Kelly leaves her mobile in the cafe and Carl goes to the hotel where she is staying to return it to her.
 Carl threatens Kelly and again repeats his demand to stay away from Jimmy but she refuses again and orders Carl to leave.

 Kelly returns to the village at the end of the week and visits Bob.
 Kelly asks Bob if she can stay with him and he agrees and she tells him that she would have somebody with her.
 The following week Kelly moves into Bob's house and introduces Bob and his housemate Marlon Dingle (Mark Charnock) to her son Elliott.

 Jimmy's wife Nicola (Nicola Wheeler), Rodney's daughter, whom Jimmy had married during Kelly's absence, is shocked when she sees Kelly in the village.
 Kelly introduces Rodney and Nicola to Elliot.
 Kelly then explains to Jimmy that Elliot is his son and she shows Jimmy and Carl a paternity test to prove her claims.
 Nicola visits Kelly and demands to know why she has returned but Kelly claims that she had returned to the village as a result of Viv's death in a fire the previous January, and that she wanted to spend time with Bob and his and Viv's twins.